japiirainen/reactor-junior-pre/README.md

 -  _Please keep the code simple and sweet.
 The main design goal of this program is maintainability.
 We value the simplicity and readability of the code over the number of features_.

 I already talked about this but I followed these principles to my best ability!

+TOD:
+* Rewrite in TypeScript
+* Rewrite ui in React. (or maybe try Vue3 or something) :-)